jwodder/versioningit/README.rst

 - Can optionally write the final version to a file for loading at runtime

+- Provides custom setuptools commands for inserting the final version into a source file at build time

 - The individual methods for VCS querying, tag-to-version calculation, version bumping, version formatting, and writing the version to a file can all be customized using either functions defined alongside one's project code or via